sorend/sshconf/README.md

 About
 -----

-sshconfig is created at the Department of Computer Science at Sri Venkateswara University, Tirupati, INDIA by a student as part of his projects.
+sshconf is created at the Department of Computer Science at Sri Venkateswara University, Tirupati, INDIA by a student as part of his projects.